cr1st1p/docker-simplestreams-server/README.md

 For an image created from a container, when you do an ```lxc image export fingerprint``` you will obtain a single TAR file.
 This one contains both metadata and the image content itself.
 You'll have to manually create an lxd.tar.xz file out of it, without the rootfs/ directory, and a root.tar.xz with the content from rootfs/

+### Kubernetes install

+A sample yaml file can be found in kubernetes/ directory.

+It is not functional without editing some things in it, like:

+- namespace field
+- domain name
+- ingress secret ref and secret name
+- persistent storage class name